Alex-Jet-123/request-react-hooks/README.md

 // - its working
 lazyRequest(111, '111')

-// - its error typescript!
+// - will be a typescript error lazyRequest('111', 111)
-lazyRequest('111', 111)
 ```